loda-lang/loda-programs/programs/oeis/list2.md

 * [A281814](http://oeis.org/A281814) ([L12 program](281/A281814.asm)): Expansion of f(x, x^8) in powers of x where f(, ) is Ramanujan's general theta function.
 * [A281899](http://oeis.org/A281899) ([L04 program](281/A281899.asm)): a(n) = n + 6*floor(n/3).
 * [A282004](http://oeis.org/A282004) ([L31 program](282/A282004.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 413", based on the 5-celled von Neumann neighborhood.
+* [A282005](http://oeis.org/A282005) ([L22 program](282/A282005.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 413", based on the 5-celled von Neumann neighborhood.
 * [A282022](http://oeis.org/A282022) ([L16 program](282/A282022.asm)): Start with 1; multiply alternately by 3 and 4.
 * [A282023](http://oeis.org/A282023) ([L15 program](282/A282023.asm)): Start with 1; multiply alternately by 4 and 3.
 * [A282029](http://oeis.org/A282029) ([L09 program](282/A282029.asm)): a(n) = n - pi(n/2).